20.05.2026

 Liability Shadows and Silent Risks

 An observation that frequently arises in Board Coaching sessions.
 Board members inquire about D&O insurance, liability exclusion clauses, personal risks.
-What they ask less about is how insurance can respond in a KI incident if the Board members have formally rejected a proposal whose technical substance they could not evaluate.
+What they ask less about is how insurance can respond in an AI incident if the Board members have formally rejected a proposal whose technical substance they could not evaluate.

 D&O contracts in most recent versions contain clauses for due diligence.
 Those who fulfill the due diligence through external consulting are protected, provided the consulting is documented and the Board can demonstrate having been informed.
 Those who delegate the due diligence exclusively to the management without their own evaluation capabilities have a blind spot in their insurance coverage.